 Confidentiality of Student Records

 The College collects and maintains records on each student to facilitate the instruction, guidance, and educational progress of the student.
-The records contain information about students and their education and may include, but are not limited to, the following types of information: identification data, attendance data, record of achievement, family background data, aptitude tests, educational and vocational plans, honors and activities, discipline data, objective advisor or teacher ratings and observations, and external agency reports.
+The records contain information about students and their education and may include, but are not limited to, the following types of information: identification data, attendance data, record of achievement, educational and vocational plans, honors and activities, discipline data, objective advisor or teacher ratings and observations, and external agency reports.

 Notification of Rights Under FERPA for Postsecondary Institutions